-Any student readmitted to the program will be required to provide proof of completion of a review course that is approved by the director of nursing, before the director's affidavit for licensure application will be sent to the Board of Nurse Examiners for the State of Texas.
+Any student readmitted to the program will be required to provide proof of completion of a review course that is approved by the Director of Nursing, before the director's affidavit for NCLEX-RN licensure application will be sent to the Board of Nurse Examiners for the State of Texas.

-- 4. An applicant who is readmitted will be allowed to enroll only if there is space available in the desired course. - 5.
-Applicants with a GPA of less than 2.5 on general educational requirements will be denied readmission. - 6.
+- An applicant who is readmitted will be allowed to enroll only if there is space available in the desired course. - Applicants with a GPA of less than 2.5 on general educational requirements will be denied readmission. - 6.
 Any nursing courses which have been successfully completed more than three (3) years prior to admission into the program will not be valid for re-admission.
-Students who have not been enrolled in the Vernon College ADN program for three (3) or more years will have the option to retake the course or will be required to attain a satisfactory score on a comprehensive exam for each nursing course completed before readmission and demonstrate clinical competency in selected nursing procedures.

-7. The Nursing Admissions Committee will consider extenuating circumstances.
+Students who have not been enrolled in the Vernon College ADN program for three (3) or more years will have the option retake the course or will be required to attain a satisfactory to retake the course or will be required to attain a satisfactory score on a comprehensive exam for each nursing course completed before readmission and demonstrate clinical competency in selected nursing procedures. - 7.
+The Nursing Admissions Committee will consider extenuating circumstances.